 One of my favorite projects was serving on the executive committee of FoodShare, a major fundraiser for Pennsylvania and New Jersey food banks.
 Attendees enjoyed a chefs’ showcase featuring 150 award-winning presentations, a vendor show and the culinary talents of celebrity chefs.
 My experience in communications was also sought out by the Marketing 101 team that developed a two-day training course to assist managers and chefs in marketing their onsite dining operations to customers.
 I was proud to receive Wood’s company awards for both FoodShare and Marketing 101.

 After spending five years at Wood, I was recruited by Unisys in Norristown, PA, as a senior communications manager for the global human resources division.
 The position focused on preparing internal communications for executive management.
-It was the best decision as it made me realize that external public relations and communication is my passion.

 For the first time, I left a job to be at home with my newborn son Stephen.
 Soon after, I received a call from the editor at FoodService Director Magazine, the nation’s largest monthly publication covering food service management solutions.
 I was hired by the publication as a contributing editor – the same magazine I pitched when I served Wood.
 Generating story leads, learning how to be the reporter and asking pointed questions inspired my writing and gave me a new perspective.
 For the next two years I crafted 120 stories that covered contract food service operations across the country.

 While writing stories for the magazine, I founded Hoyer & Associates.
-Through my new company, I began servicing a variety of clientele representing senior living, food, hospitality, technology, healthcare, automotive and the construction industries, including my family’s specialty coatings application business, G.C.
-Zarnas & Co., Inc. I continue to serve Zarnas in a multi-faceted capacity supporting their sales process with project tracking, the production of sales and marketing collateral, digital marketing and web site development.
+Through my new company, I began servicing a variety of clientele representing senior living, food, hospitality, technology, healthcare, automotive, and the construction industries, including my family’s specialty coatings application business, G.C.
+Zarnas & Co., Inc. I continue to serve Zarnas in a multi-faceted capacity supporting their sales process with project tracking, the production of sales and marketing collateral, digital marketing, and website development.
 I also manage trade show participation including international events like PowerGen.

 I left my position with the magazine when Cura, a senior living and food service provider owned by Eat’n Park Hospitality Group, outsourced public relations and communications to Hoyer & Associates.
 For the next 13 years, I developed strategic public relations, editorial opportunities and communications services to Eat’n Park’s onsite brands, Cura and Parkhurst Dining (higher education food service.)
 Services enhanced student, resident and guest engagement.